MohamedMostafa010/SSH_Honeypot_Project_Pshitt/README.md

    - Interact with the system as if you were physically connected to the machine

 - This method ensures that even with **SSH disabled**, you still have a way to access and manage the honeypot. 🚀

+## **Limitations and Constraints**

+- Due to an issue verifying my **Egyptian phone number**, I couldn't create a standard Azure account.
+As a result, I had to use the **Microsoft Azure Learn Sandbox**, which comes with certain limitations, such as restricted resource availability and temporary environments that auto-expire.

 ## **Contributing**